Circuit Theory for Chemical Reaction Networks: Chemical Modules

 To explain how to reduce the description of a complex open CRN in terms of chemical modules, we will use the CRN depicted in Fig.~\ref{fig:modularization}a and reduce it to Fig.~\ref{fig:modularization}b.
 The formal description of this procedure is given in App.~\ref{app:def_chem_module}.
 In particular, App.~\ref{app:def_chem_module_el} gives a formal definition of modules, while in Apps.~\ref{app:def_chem_module_eff} and~\ref{app:def_chem_module_eff_oscillations} their reduced description is derived.

 In Fig.~\ref{fig:modularization}a, the arrows denote both the chemical reactions of the network as well as the exchange processes with the environment.
 The latter are represented by (gray) arrows entering the CRN from the outside and involve the \textit{exchanged} species ($\ch{S}$, $\ch{F}$, $\ch{W}$, $\ch{P_{$ex$}}$, $\ch{P_{$\lmb$}}$, $\ch{P_{$\lme$}}$, and $\ch{P_{$\lmf$}}$).
-The direction of the arrows is arbitrary (set by convention).
+The direction of the arrows is arbitrary (set by convention) as all reactions are assumed to be reversible.
 The boxes inside the CRN in Fig.~\ref{fig:modularization}a are the modules.
 Each module is a subnetwork composed of a unique set of \textit{internal} species (drawn inside the module) reacting among themselves and potentially also with other species, named \textit{terminal} species (drawn outside the module).
 For instance, the (blue) module~$\lma$ in Fig.~\ref{fig:modularization}a interconverts the internal species $\ch{E_{$\lma$}}\,,\text{ }\ch{E_{$\lma$}S}\,,\text{ }\ch{E_{$\lma$}S_2}$ and the terminal species $\ch{S}\text{ }\text{ and }\text{ }\ch{N_{$\lma$}}$ via the chemical reactions

 represented by the (blue) arrows labeled $\lma_1$, $\lma_2$, and $\lma_3$ (also specified in Fig.~\ref{fig:modularization_stoichiometry}).

 Chemical modules are the chemical analog of the electronic components (for example diodes, transistors, or microchips) of an electric circuit, and the terminal species are the analog of the electrical contacts or pins of each component.
 Arrows in Fig.~\ref{fig:modularization}a should however not be compared to cables or connections between components in an electronic circuit diagram.
 Instead, the analog of electrical connections between contacts of different electronic components is the chemical species shared between chemical modules, i.e., the terminal species.
 But while electronic components are spatially separated, chemical modules do not have to be.
 Assuming homogeneous solutions for simplicity, the definition of the modules as well as their representation is based on the network of reactions and does not require any spatial organization.
 Situations involving spatial organization will be discussed in Sec.~\ref{sec:discussion}.